talkable/talkable-docs/source/advanced_features/events.rst

 to report on and reward these events as desired.
 See some examples below.

 Subscription payments should go under “subscription” event category.
-All such events can be found inside Reports |rarr| Events.
+All such events can be found inside Reports → Events.
 Here is an example:

 .. code-block:: html